alliemeetsfungi/qiime2_amplicon_cleanup/README.md

 Upload the visualization file and confirm that the sample, feature, and read counts match that of the feature-table.qza produced from DADA2.

 ## STEP 10: Merging Classification Files
 To retrieve your final taxa table, you will need to merge all of your classification files which can be a bit tricky.
 Before doing this, I like to determine how many features were annotated within each classfication file to make sure that merging is occurring correctly.
-To do this, all of the clalssification.qza Qiime2 artifacts will need to be converted into a visualization file.
+To do this, all of the clalssification.qza Qiime artifacts will need to be converted into a visualization file.
 ```
 qiime metadata tabulate \
   --m-input-file path/to/search/results/database/directory-95/classification.qza \